Explore the Award

 Awards of Excellence for Students

-Awards of Excellence Scholarship Recipients are the leaders of their classes.
+Awards of Excellence scholarship recipients and award recipients are the leaders of their classes.
 Academically, they take advantage of the quality and breadth of learning and research opportunities provided by the University.
 Through leadership in athletics, student government, clubs and student groups, in addition to many leadership roles outside the university, they enhance the experiences of their peers by contributing to the development of diverse and strong student communities.

 Each faculty and staff member honoured through the Awards of Excellence reflects the University’s vision of becoming a leader among the world’s best public teaching and research universities – in discovery, preservation and sharing of knowledge through its teaching and research, and in commitment to excellence and equity.
 Award recipients provide students with academically challenging and exciting, well-taught programs, ensure that the university community is sensitive to the diversity of its population and share their discovery and knowledge through public stewardship.

 Up to two $1,200 awards given to administrative staff members who demonstrate excellence in the area of student life and student services, and whose contributions specifically go beyond the parameters and duties of their daily jobs.

-Two prizes of up to $1,500 each recognizing positive and lasting contributions to education and action in the fight against discrimination.
+Two prizes of $1,500 each recognizing positive and lasting contributions to education and action in the fight against discrimination.
 Faculty, staff, and students may be nominated for this award.

 An award of up to $2,500 given to a faculty member who has served the university with distinction in multiple leadership capacities, including committees, governance bodies and external organizations complementary to the university’s academic mission.